 The planned modeling approach is designed to characterize nutrient loads to the Detroit River and then compare the efficacy of different management options.
-The University of Michigan team conducting this effort has modeled other river systems connected to Lake Erie, including the watersheds for the Maumee, Huron, and Raisin rivers.
+The University of Michigan team conducting this effort has modeled other river systems connected to Lake Erie, including the Maumee, Huron, and Raisin river watersheds.

 Input from Policy and Management Advisors